-Faulty movement patterns are often painless, however they place abnormal stress and tension on tissues, and with constant repetition can lead to tissue overload and injury.
+Faulty movement patterns are often painless, however, they place abnormal stress and tension on tissues, and with constant repetition can lead to tissue overload and injury.
 It is thus a vital component of the assessment to recognize faulty patterns when developing a corrective strategy.

 Assessing functional ability and comparing it to the demand you are placing on your body during various activities can also help expose a gap in ability and demand.
 This gap further increases your risk of injury and will most likely actually have a negative impact on your potential performance ability as well!
-Thus the functional assessment aims to distinguish the pain from it’s source; and to treat both the victim and the culprit!
+Thus the functional assessment aims to distinguish the pain from its source, and to treat both the victim and the culprit!

 Of course, every individual uses their body differently, has different goals, presents with a unique pain condition, and has a totally personal history of injury and health.
 This means that assessment and therapy must be individualized, and each person needs to receive treatment and rehabilitation that suits their unique presentation.

 The Functional Assessment is the missing link in the traditional approach of manual therapy which focuses on identifying the site of symptoms.
-It takes a step further to truly identify and correct the cause of tissue injury, providing improved function, longer lasting relief from symptoms, and helping prevent future episodes of tissue damage.
+It takes a step further to truly identify and correct the cause of tissue injury, providing improved function, long lasting relief from symptoms, and helping prevent future episodes of tissue damage.

-Whether you are an under-mover, a weekend warrior, or have simply developed poor posture and motor control patterns, the functional assessment and matched treatment approach may be just what you need to get you pain free and moving right!
+Whether you are an under-mover, a weekend warrior, or have simply developed poor posture and motor control patterns, the functional assessment and matched treatment approach may be just what you need to get you pain-free and moving right!